samuelrs9/klmnn-novelty-detection/README.md

 * Large Margin Nearest Neighbors (LMNN)
 * Kernel Null Foley-Sammon Transform (KNFST)
 * Kernel Principal Component Analysis (KPCA)

-## Our Aproach
-In this work, we propose to detect novelties by exploiting non-linear distances learned from multiclass training data.
-For this purpose, we adopt a kernelization technique (KPCA) jointly with the Large Margin Nearest Neighbor (LMNN) metric learning algorithm.

-To perform the metric learning, we used the original implementation made available by the authors of the LMNN algorithm (website).
-In the case of the kernelization algorithm, we used the Kernel PCA algorithm, also made available by third parties.
-Both the LMNN and KPCA algorithms provided by third parties can be found in the `external` directory.

-## Compared Methods
-We compare our approach with the following methods
-* Kernel Null Foley-Sammon Transform (KNFST)
-* One Class SVM
-* Multi Class SVM
-* Kernel Principal Component Analysis (KPCA)

-Codes for these approaches are available in the `compared_methods` directory.
-For **One Class** and **Multi Class SVM** we use the implementation available o Matlab.
-In the case of the **KNFST** and **KPCA** methods, we use external implementations that are located in the `external` directory.

 ## Citation
 If you find our work useful for your research, please cite our paper: